Jesus Christ

 (c.1 or 6-4 BC, Bethlehem, Judea – 30/33 AD, Jerusalem, Calvary or Golgotha Judea, Roman Empire) (crucifixion).

-Nationality: Israel (Judea, Roman empire)
+Nationality: Israel (Judea, Roman Empire)

 Category: Votaries оf Spirit